Auvergne-Rhône-Alpes France City Guides

 A little bit further from Lyon, the alpine city of Annecy is also beautiful to visit.
 With its canals, cobblestone streets, colorful houses, and medieval castle, the town is serene and picture-perfect, and it is very easy to visit from Lyon by train – Click here to buy your train tickets from Lyon to Annecy.

-A visit to Saint-Etienne is another of the top things to do around Lyon.
-Saint-Etienne is another of the Olympic host cities, and it is the perfect destination for you if you are into design and unique museums.
+A visit to the amazingly creative city of Saint-Etienne is another of the top places to visit around Lyon.
+A former industrial city, Saint-Etienne, was declared a “City of Design” by UNESCO, and it is the perfect destination for you if you are into design and unique museums.

 Back to Homepage